eriksjolund/podman-socket-activation/RestrictAddressFamilies.md

 The echo server works as expected!
 It replies _"hello"_ after receiving the text _"hello"_.

-Currently Podman does not pull any container when the container is started.
+Podman is blocked from establishing new connections to the internet but everything works fine because Podman is configured to not pull the container image.

-Modify the service unit so that Podman always pulls the container image
+Now modify the service unit so that Podman always pulls the container image

 ```
 $ grep -- --pull= .config/systemd/user/echo.service